TeamHypersomnia/Hypersomnia/README.md

 ## Linux instructions

 Current platforms are actively tested and supported:
-- Arch Linux with i3 window manager
+- Arch Linux with i3 window manager.
 - Ubuntu, but it is tested only through Travis builds.

 ### Dependencies